LangArthur/Image-Compressor/README.md

 ./imageCompressor n e IN
 ```

-n   number of color in the final image
+n : number of color in the final image
-e   convergence limit
+e : convergence limit
-IN  path to the file containing the colors of the pixel
+IN : path to the file containing the colors of the pixel

-    with :
+Annexe about file Grammar :

 IN ::= POINT COLOR ( ’\n ’ POINT COLOR ) *
 POINT ::= ’( ’ int ’,’ int ’) ’
 COLOR ::= ’( ’ SHORT ’,’ SHORT ’,’ SHORT ’) ’
 SHORT ::= ’0 ’.. ’255 ’

 ## Running the tests

-For running the test, use the make tests_run commande
+For running all tests, use the make tests_run command
 ```
 make tests_run
 ```

 WARNING !
 By default, tests will be open in firefox window.
-If you don't have firefox on your computer, you can modifiy the Makefile command l.29
+If you don't have firefox on your computer, you can modifiy the Makefile command l.29 (It will be correct in futur version)

 ## Built With